Therapy for Obsessive Thinkers: Performance & Relational Anxiety in Los Angeles, CA

 You may notice your ANXIETY in your relationships:

-∙ Optimization doesn’t work on people.
+∙Optimization doesn’t work on people.
 And that’s the problem.

-∙ You’re in the room but not really there.
+∙You’re in the room but not really there.

-∙ The people closest to you are getting the version of you that’s running on empty.
+∙The people closest to you are getting the version of you that’s running on empty.

-∙ You’re either pushing people away or holding on too tight — and you’re not sure which is worse.
+∙You’re either pushing people away or holding on too tight and you’re not sure which is worse.

-You feel alone in a life that looks full from the outside.
+∙You are always busy because if you sit still, you feel alone in a life that looks full from the outside.

 This is for the person who is ready to do more than understand what’s wrong.